dstl/Stone-Soup/docs/source/contributing.rst

 License
 -------
-Any contributions submitted are to be under the MIT License and will be assumed to be unless otherwise stated on the pull request.
+Any contributions submitted are to be under the MIT or similar non-copyleft license.
+MIT License will be assumed to be unless otherwise stated on the pull request.